End of the Year is Around the Corner – Time to Get Ready!

 - Do you have all of the information to complete 1099’s for your subcontractors?
 The IRS requires that you issue a 1099 to any subcontractor that has been paid $600 or more in a year.
 If you haven’t already requested a W-9 from them, now is the perfect time.
 In QuickBooks you can run a 1099 Detail Report by going to Reports>Vendors & Payables and select 1099 Detail.
 The report will help you verify the information that QuickBooks will print on the 1099-MISC tax form, as well as what is missing.
 Of course if the report comes up blank, then you know you need to assign the 1099 account(s) and tag your vendors.

-- Have you reconciled all of your credit cards and bank accounts?
+- Have you reconciled all of your credit card processing and bank accounts?
 Including PayPal?
 If not, now is a perfect time to get caught up so you only have to reconcile December once the statements become available in January.
 Don’t forget to verify and reconcile your Petty Cash account!

 - Review your Accounts Receivable account and decide if any of these will need to be written off.